scholarslab/demos/About.md

 Bruchac, Margaret M. 2007.
 “Historical Erasure and Cultural Recovery:  Indigenous People in the Connecticut River Valley.”
 Ph.D.
 Dissertation, University of Massachusetts Amherst.[ ](http://search.proquest.com.proxy.its.virginia.edu/pqdtglobal/docview/304849021/abstract/3D25C9E201384DA2PQ/3)

 Hyde, Lewis.
 2010. *Common as Air: Revolution, Art, and Ownership*.
-New York: Farrar, Strauss & Giroux.
+New York: Farrar, Strauss,  & Giroux.

 Laurent, Joseph.
 1884. *New familiar Abenakis and English dialogues: the first vocabulary ever published in the Abenakis language, comprising The Abenakis alphabet, the Key to the pronunciation, and many grammatical explanations, also synoptical illustrations showing the numerous modifications of the Abenakis verb, &c., to which is added the Etymology of Indian names of certain localities, rivers, lakes, &c., &c.* Quebec: Leger Brousseau.